EIC Ecosystem Partnerships and Co-Investment Support Programme

 B. EIC Co-Investment support

-- Facilitating EIC’s Beneficiaries’ access to the investors through its Co-Investment platform (total of around 800 investors).
+- Facilitating EIC’s Beneficiaries’ access to private investors, and vice-versa, through the EIC Fund co-investor platform as well as assisting EIC’s Beneficiaries in optimising their profiles on the platform, ensuring they are presented in the most compelling and accessible manner to potential investors.
 Co-investing in companies carefully selected by the European Innovation Council (EIC) is a great investment opportunity as well as an opportunity to support breakthrough, market-creating innovations across Europe and beyond.
-Investors such as VCs, CVCs, BAs, family offices and other relevant asset managers - interested in accessing the EIC Fund co-investment platform and discover the EIC companies, should fill in this form.
+Investors such as VCs, CVCs, BAs, family offices and other relevant asset managers interested in co-investing with the EIC Fund and discovering new EIC companies, should fill in this form.

-- Fostering matchmaking opportunities between Beneficiaries and qualified as well as relevant investors through tailored investors lists, outreach support and where possible direct introductions.
+- Fostering matchmaking opportunities between Beneficiaries as well as with relevant investors through tailored investor lists, outreach support and, where possible, direct introductions.

-- Organizing dedicated events aimed at building relations with potential investors included in the EIC Fund co-investment platform (e.g., ePitching events and investor roundtables in the different sectors in which Beneficiaries are present).
-More than 20 investor events have been organized in 2022 covering different sectors (such as Space & Transport, Sustainability and Tech, Medtech, Biotech, ICT, Hardware and Software, Foodtech etc ) and showcasing more than 130 companies
+- Organizing dedicated events aimed at building relations with potential investors included in the EIC Fund co-investor platform (e.g., ePitching events and investor roundtables in the different sectors in which Beneficiaries are present).
+In addition, the beneficiaries invited to pitch during these events will receive dedicated support, including the refinement of their pitch decks and presentation, to maximize their potential for impactful connections and investor meetings during these events.
+More than 30 investor events have been organized in 2023 covering different sectors (such as Space and Transport, Sustainability and Tech, Medtech, Biotech, ICT, Hardware, Software, Foodtech etc) and showcasing more than 140 companies.

-Together, these four key support activities enable EIC innovators to connect with potential investors, while at the same time, giving the investor community access to the promising EIC projects.
+Together, these four key support activities enable EIC innovators to connect with potential investors and increase their chances of being funded, while at the same time, giving the investor community access to the promising EIC projects.
+These support activities are highly supportive in bridging the gap between public and private funding.

-The focus on the co-investment activities is EIC blended companies and grant-first.
+The focus on the co-investment activities is for EIC companies that have been granted blended finance and grant-first types of funding.

 Please check the Open Calls & Upcoming Events page.